 A hydraulic network model is most useful when it displays up to date information and, ideally, predictions for the next few hours.
 The former is governed by the age of available input data.
 The latter can be achieved by simulation and extrapolation of current state using inbuilt predicted and normalised patterns for non-measured demand components.
 When measured data is regularly streamed into a model to set simulation boundary conditions the model is termed "online".
-Online model boundary conditions are continually updated with the most recent data available; in this case the data was

-30 min old.
+Online model boundary conditions are continually updated with the most recent data available; in this case the data was 30 min old.
 An online model is not constrained by fixed (historic) 24 h flow and pressure profiles used as boundary conditions in conventional extended period simulation models.
 This means that non-diurnal flow and pressure patterns are accounted for and reflected in simulation output.

-A 2 DMA model was built and used to demonstrate the effects of changes in net-25 work flow and pressure on customers during a real network event when a hydrant was opened by unknown persons in one of the study DMAs (Machell et al., 2010).
+A 2 DMA model was built and used to demonstrate the effects of changes in network flow and pressure on customers during a real network event when a hydrant was opened by unknown persons in one of the study DMAs (Machell et al., 2010).
 The effects of changes in flow and pressure could be viewed as they rippled through the network.

 A 3 DMA model was used for the evaluation of the optimal pressure instrument number and location methodology and provided flow, pressure, and velocity results for GIS visualisation.
 Figure 5 shows the extent of this model on a GIS display with results overlaid showing the pressure in each pipe in the network.
+The time shown in the legend of Fig. 5 is arbitrary.
+The legend is fully populated to be fully explicit with regard to what is presented in the figure.

-- A 16 DMA model was configured to simulate every 30 min.
+A 16 DMA model was configured to simulate every 30 min.
 The 30 min interval between simulations was appropriate for this work but could have been reduced; the lower limit being dictated by the time taken to capture, transfer, and pre-process raw data.
 77 flow and pressure instruments at the inlets and outlets of 16 DMAs, 4 service reservoirs, 2 pumping stations and a number of DG2 pressure monitors provided boundary condition data for this model.
-Data Manager pre-processed raw data from these sites - and passed it to the model.
+Data Manager pre-processed raw data from these sites and passed it to the model.
 This model was used to support the DMA subdivision work and instrument/AI system tests (Sect.
 3.4) and test alarm and warning functionality of the modelling system.